benchoncy/my-workstation-setup-playbook/README.md

 - Install and configure package managers
 - Install desired packages
 - Include my dotfiles
-- Automate as many other first set up steps as possible
+- Automate as many other first setup steps as possible

 ## Running the playbook